hoytech/negentropy/README.md

 Fortunately, because of the flexibility of the range-based approach, we can still pre-compute fingerprints for various common ranges, and then direct the protocol to prefer using those ranges.
 For example, suppose we wanted to send a large range that we haven't pre-computed, but we have several pre-computed sub-ranges within this range.
 The protocol functions perfectly well if we instead sent multiple adjacent range fingerprints instead of re-hashing the entire range, at the expense of some extra bandwidth usage.

 For example, suppose we pre-computed the fingerprints for all records within each day.
-In this case, when performing a reconcilliation, these daily ranges would always be preferred.
+In this case, when performing a reconciliation, these daily ranges would always be preferred.
 Depending on how many records are stored each day, perhaps hourly fingerprints would be pre-computed in addition.
 When reconciling differing hours, it would fall back to loading the IDs into contiguous memory regions.

 This approach will work best if all participants in the system agree on globally-consistent daily/hourly boundaries.
 Because most often records that are being inserted or modified are for the current day, it may not be beneficial to pre-compute the current day's fingerprint as it would be changing too frequently.
 But a corollary to this is that re-computing the fingerprints of old/archival ranges would be infrequent.